- Can Surgery Cure UC?

-The hospital stay after the surgery is usually 3 to 7 days.
+The hospital stay after the surgery is usually 3-7 days.
 During this period, the surgeon will monitor the surgical wound and watch for complications, if any.
 The patient will be advised to follow a specific diet and will be advised how to take care of the surgical wound or the stoma and the stool bag, if any.

-The recovery period for the surgical procedures will generally be 4 to 6 weeks.
+The recovery period for the surgical procedures will generally be 4-6 weeks.
 During this period, the patient will have regular follow-ups with the doctor.

 What are the risks of the surgery for ulcerative colitis?

 Every surgery carries some complications.
 The possible risks that come with the surgery for ulcerative colitis are

 - Pouchitis: This is an inflammation or infection of the pseudo-rectum (pouch) with signs and symptoms, such as diarrhea, frequent bowel movements, stomach cramps, pain, fever, and joint pain.

 - Bowel obstruction: This is a blockage in the bowel caused by scarring of the surgical wound.
 As a result, signs such as cramping, nausea, and vomiting develop.